cmusatyalab/quiltview/README.md

     python proxy_server.py
     ```

-    The first time you run it, an OAuth page will probably pop up.
+    If you are uploading to Youtube, an OAuth page will probably pop up the first time you run it.
 Click okay and you will not be bothered again.

 ## Setting up virtual user

-    To come soon...
+    See the Readme file inside ```virtual_glass``` directory.

 https://code.google.com/p/google-glass-api/issues/detail?id=360